makelab-kaist/makelab.github.io/_projects/2016_PassByop.md

 ### References

 Andrea Bianchi, Ian Oakley and Hyoungshick Kim.
 2016. **PassBYOP: Bring Your Own Picture for Securing Graphical Passwords**.
-In IEEE Transactions on Human-Machine Systems, vol. 46, no. 3, pp. 380-389, June 2016. doi: [10.1109/THMS.2015.2487511](https://ieeexplore.ieee.org/document/7307177)
+In _IEEE Transactions on Human-Machine Systems_, vol. 46, no. 3, pp. 380-389, June 2016. doi: [10.1109/THMS.2015.2487511](https://ieeexplore.ieee.org/document/7307177)

 <!-- DO NOT CHANGE MANUALLY -->